Avoid surgery with the safest and most effective treatment for benign thyroid nodules

-The RFA procedure helps patients avoid conventional thyroid surgery and abnormal thyroid/ parathyroid functions that may occur as a result of it.
-After 30 minutes of post-procedure observation, patients are able to go home and resume daily activities.
+RFA helps patients avoid conventional thyroid surgery and abnormal thyroid/ parathyroid functions that may occur as a result of it.
+After 30 minutes of post-procedure observation, patients can go home and resume daily activities.

-Radio Frequency Ablation of the Thyroid (RFA) is an outpatient treatment to reduce the size of benign thyroid nodules that are either symptomatic (problems to swallow, discomfort of the neck, foreign body sensation) or cosmetic problems.
+Radio Frequency Ablation is an outpatient treatment to reduce the size of benign thyroid nodules that are symptomatic and may cause difficulty swallowing, neck discomfort or foreign body sensation, as well as for cosmetic reasons.

-RFA is performed under local anesthesia (patient is awake without pain).
-Doctor Agustin A. Andrade, M.D., ECNU inserts a thin needle into the nodule through the skin.
-A high frequency current is then passed through the tip of the needle which heats the tumor and destroys the thyroid nodule.
+A patient is given a local anesthetic (meaning the patient is awake without pain).
+Then, our doctor inserts a thin needle into the nodule through the skin.
+A high-frequency current passes through the tip of the needle, which heats the tumor and destroys the thyroid nodule.

-This is very unlikely with the Radio Frequency Ablation (RFA).
-RFA causes less than 1.0% (0.07 to 1.0%) Hypothyroidsm.
-In conventional surgery, the risk of hypothyroidism goes from 50% chance if half of the thyroid is removed to 100% if the whole thyroid is removed.
+This is very unlikely.
+RFA causes less than 1.0% chance of hypothyroidism.
+In conventional surgery, the risk of hypothyroidism goes from a 50% chance if half of the thyroid is removed to 100% if the whole thyroid is removed.

 Voice Change 1%